Wildlife Disease Association

 Questions on the SRRA or SSA Awards?
 Contact Co-Chair of the WDA Student Awards Committee: Stuart Patterson, student.awards@wildlifedisease.org.

-Submit your abstract(s) via the conference website by the abstract deadline, which is 25 January 2023.
+Submit your abstract(s) via the conference website by the relevant abstract deadline:

 WDA TERRY AMUNDSON PRESENTATION AWARD